Aladdin (2011 musical): Germany (2015–2023)

-Aladdin premiered on December 6, 2015 at the Neue Flora in Hamburg, in partnership with Stage Entertainment and starring Richard-Salvador Wolff as Aladdin, Enrico De Pieri as Genie, and Myrthes Monteiro as Jasmine.
-The show closed in Hamburg on February 3, 2019 and then was transferred to the Apollo Theater in Stuttgart, where it ran from March 21, 2019 to January 19, 2023.
+Aladdin premiered on December 6, 2015, at the Neue Flora in Hamburg, in partnership with Stage Entertainment and starring Richard-Salvador Wolff as Aladdin, Enrico De Pieri as Genie, Ethan Freeman as Jafar, and Myrthes Monteiro as Jasmine.
+The show closed in Hamburg on February 3, 2019, and then was transferred to the Apollo Theater in Stuttgart, where it ran from March 21, 2019, to January 19, 2023.

 Japan (2015–present)

 A Japanese production opened in 2015 at the Dentsu Shiki Theatre Umi in Tokyo, presented by the Shiki Theatre Company.
-The production sold 209,000 tickets in its first day, making it the biggest opening day for a musical in Japan.
+The production sold 209,000 tickets on its first day, making it the biggest opening day for a musical in Japan.

 West End (2016–2019)

-A West End production officially opened on June 15, 2016 at the Prince Edward Theatre, with previews from May 27, 2016 and starring Dean John-Wilson as Aladdin, Trevor Dion Nicholas as Genie, Jade Ewen as Jasmine, Don Gallagher as Jafar, Peter Howe as Iago, Irvine Iqbal as Sultan, Nathan Amzi as Babkak, Rachid Sabitri as Omar, and Stephen Rahman-Hughes as Kassim.
-The show closed on 24 August 2019, after being seen by over 2 million people, and 1,361 performances.
+A West End production officially opened on June 15, 2016, at the Prince Edward Theatre, with previews from May 27, 2016, and starring Dean John-Wilson as Aladdin, Trevor Dion Nicholas as Genie, Jade Ewen as Jasmine, Don Gallagher as Jafar, Peter Howe as Iago, Irvine Iqbal as Sultan, Nathan Amzi as Babkak, Rachid Sabitri as Omar, and Stephen Rahman-Hughes as Kassim.
+The show closed on August 24, 2019, after being seen by over 2 million people and 1,361 performances.

 Australia, New Zealand, and Singapore (2016–2019)

-Aladdin had its Australian premiere in Sydney at the Capitol Theatre on August 11, 2016, where it played until February 19, 2017.
-Australian native Ainsley Melham originated the role of Aladdin alongside American actors Arielle Jacobs as Princess Jasmine and Michael James Scott as the Genie.
-Following performances in Sydney, Aladdin opened at Her Majesty's Theatre in Melbourne on 15 April 2017.
+Aladdin had its Australian premiere in Sydney at the Capitol Theatre on August 11, 2016, played until February 19, 2017.
+Australian native Ainsley Melham originated the role of Aladdin alongside American actors Arielle Jacobs as Princess Jasmine and Michael James Scott as Genie.
+Following performances in Sydney, Aladdin opened at Her Majesty's Theatre in Melbourne on April 15, 2017.
 The Sydney and Melbourne productions performed an autism-friendly adaptation of the show which had the "removal of strobe lighting and pyrotechnics, reduction of any jarring sounds and house lights being dimmed (instead of off)" to provide a more supportive environment for autistic patrons.
 In 2018, the Australian tour included stops at Brisbane and Perth.
-In 2019, the show then transferred to a New Zealand production, playing Auckland, before returning to Adelaide in April and finally transferring to Singapore to conclude its tour on 1 September 2019.
+In 2019, the show then transferred to a New Zealand production, playing Auckland, before a run at the Adelaide Festival Theatre in Adelaide in April.
+It transferred to Singapore to conclude its tour on September 1, 2019.

-On 15 and 19 February 2019 respectively, Michael James Scott and Ainsley Melham transferred to the Broadway company of the show, where they were reunited with Arielle Jacobs who had joined the Broadway cast in February 2018.
-This casting decision made the Broadway leads the same as the leads of the Original Australian Cast.
+On February 15 and 19, 2019, respectively, Michael James Scott and Ainsley Melham transferred to the Broadway company of the show, where they were reunited with Arielle Jacobs who had joined the Broadway cast in February 2018.
+This casting decision made the Broadway lead the same as the lead of the original Australian cast.

 US tour (2017–2020)

-Disney Theatrical launched a national tour on April 11, 2017 at Chicago's Cadillac Palace Theatre.
+Disney Theatrical launched a national tour on April 11, 2017, at Chicago's Cadillac Palace Theatre.